AnkithRathor/Tic-Tac-Toe-Game-with-AI/README.md

-# Tic-Tac-Toe-Game-with-AI
+🧠 Smart Tic-Tac-Toe Game
 An advanced, AI-powered Tic-Tac-Toe game built with Python and Tkinter, featuring a modern, responsive graphical interface and intelligent gameplay mechanics.
 The project supports both Player vs Player and Player vs AI modes, with dynamic board sizes (3x3, 4x4, 5x5) and multiple AI difficulty levels (Easy, Medium, Hard).
-🧠 Smart Tic-Tac-Toe Game
-AI-Powered Python Application with Dynamic GUI (Tkinter)

 🔹 Project Summary
 A modern, interactive, and AI-powered Tic-Tac-Toe game built using Python and Tkinter.
 It features intelligent gameplay through the Minimax algorithm with Alpha-Beta Pruning, responsive GUI, scalable board sizes, and both single-player and two-player modes.